assaabloy-ppi/binson-js/README.md

 Status
 ======

+2016-08-26.
+Complete.
-2016-07-15.
-This is work in progress.
-There is support for all Binson types except for 64-bit integers due to the fact that all numbers in JavaScript are 64-bit floats.
+There is support for all Binson types including integers up to 32-bit in size.

+There is some support for 64 bit integers.
+In Javascript all numbers are are 64-bit floats.
+Therefore JavaScript have support for integers of size +/-2^53-1.

-There are however support for positive integers up to and including Number.MAX_SAFE_INTEGER (9007199254740991).
-It is possible to both input and parse integers up to that size.
-Negative numbers have to fit in 32 bits.
+binson.js currently support positive integers up to and including Number.MAX_SAFE_INTEGER (2^53-1).
+It is possible to use both putInteger and to parse integers up to that size.
+There is currently NO SUPPORT for negative numbers that does not fit in 32 bits.

 Usage